gnb content

 Morning Session

-Randall G. Schriver Former Assistant Secretary of Defense for Indo-Pacific Security Affairs (Chairman of Project 2049 Institute)
+Randall Schriver Former Assistant Secretary of Defense for Indo-Pacific Security Affairs (Chairman of Project 2049 Institute)

 Trump 2.0, China, and Korean Peninsula